 - i.
-Good corporate governance for enhanced shareholder value. - ii.
-Clearly defined respective roles of Shareholders, Board of Directors and Management in the governance architecture. - iii.
-The Board of Directors should have majority of its membership as either Independent or Non-Executive Directors, an Independent Director may be broadly defined as a Non-Executive Director who has the ability to exercise objective, independent judgment after fair consideration of relevant information and views without undue influence from management or from inappropriate external parties or interests.
-Independent directors in the case of banks with majority state interest, are directors appointed by government of Ghana in its capacity as a shareholder who in the reasonable opinion of the Bank of Ghana, are able to exercise independent judgement in relation to their role as directors of the Regulated Financial Institution and who are neither employees of the Regulated Financial Institutions, civil or public servants or other government officials, persons with direct links with government, nor persons who are actively engaged in party politics.
+Good corporate governance for enhanced shareholder value - ii.
+Clearly defined respective roles of Shareholders, Board of Directors and Management in the governance architecture - iii.
+The Board of Directors should have majority of its membership as either Independent or Non-Executive.
+Directors.
+Independent directors may be broadly defined as Non-Executive director who has the ability to exercise objective, independent judgment after fair consideration of all relevant information and views without undue influence from management or from inappropriate external parties or interests.
 These principles have been articulated in a number of corporate documents, including the Bank's Constitution and the Board Charter. - iv.
 There is a Board Charter which spells out the functions and powers of the Board and Board Sub-Committees.
-There are also various policies which define the role of the Board and the Managing Director with regards to certain specific matters including staff hiring and discipline.
+There are also various policies which define the role of the Board and the Managing Director with regard to certain specific matters including staff hiring and discipline.